neckata/ModularArchitecture/README.md

  - Every module will be further split into API, Core, and Infrastructure projects to enforce Clean Architecture.
  - Cross Module communication can happen only via Interfaces/events/in-memory bus.

- - Modules.Slack – Contains the API Controllers needed for the module.
  - Modules.Slack.Core – Contains Entities, Abstractions, and everything needed for the module to function independently.
  - Modules.Slack.Infrastructure – This project depends on the Core for abstractions.